Reading Strategy

 Sessions are lively, fast-paced, and fun.
 In a session, children are taught either phonemes/ digraphs/ trigraphs, high frequency and/or tricky words and these are consolidated through reading and writing.
 There is an emphasis on paired work and lots of opportunities to speak and listen, as well as to read and write the sounds.

-At the end of Year 1 children have to take the national Phonics Test which tests children’s phonic knowledge.
+At the end of Year 1 children take the national Phonics Test, which tests children’s phonic knowledge.
 Here, they are required to read real and non-sense words, applying the skills they have learnt.
 Ideally children will have completed and consolidated Phase 5 during Year 1 and Phase 6 during Year 2, so that they can focus more on higher-level comprehension using increasingly challenging texts.
 Any child that does not complete the phonics programme will continue learning phonics throughout Year 3/4 during interventions.

 Reading in Key Stage 2